 Provides guidelines for designing and using properties, methods, constructors, fields, events, operators, and parameters.

 Discusses extensibility mechanisms such as subclassing, using events, virtual members, and callbacks, and explains how to choose the mechanisms that best meet your framework's requirements.

 Describes design guidelines for designing, throwing, and catching exceptions.

 Describes guidelines for using common types such as arrays, attributes, and collections, supporting serialization, and overloading equality operators.

 Common Design Patterns

-Provides guidelines for choosing and implementing dependency properties and the dispose pattern.
+Provides guidelines for choosing and implementing dependency properties.